Subsidising Inclusive Insurance to Reduce Poverty: Microinsurance with Subsidised Constant Premiums

+Due to the lack-of-memory property of the exponential distribution the deficit at trapping, given that trapping occurs, is exponentially distributed.
+One can easily verify this by specifying the penalty function such that for any fixed $u$, $w(x_{1}, x_{2})=\mathbbm{1}_{\{x_{2} \leq u\}}$ and $\delta = 0$.
+Similar results to that of Proposition \ref{CostofSocialProtection-Subsection52-Proposition2} have been obtained for other risk processes (see, for instance, Example 3.2 of \cite{Article:Albrecher2005}). \end{remark}

-Figure \ref{CostofSocialProtection-Subection52-Figure1} displays the government cost of social protection.
-Observe that in this particular example, we consider high values for both the force of interest $\delta$ and the constant $M$.
-The choice of $M$ is motivated by Figure \ref{IntroducingMicroinsurance-Section4-Figure2}, which shows that from $x=8$, the trapping probability for uninsured households is very close to zero.
-Note that a high value of $\delta$ hands a lower weight to future government subsidies whereas a high value of $M$ grants higher certainty that a household will not return to the area of poverty once lifted out.
+Figure \ref{CostofSocialProtection-Subsection52-Figure2} displays the governmental cost of social protection for varying initial capital.
+Here, the value of $M$ is given by \eqref{CostofSocialProtection-Subsection52-Equation4}.
+Note that, as mentioned previously, high values of $\delta$ hand a lower weight to future government subsidies, whereas high values of $M$ grant greater certainty that a household will not return to the area of poverty once lifted out of it.